sohamchoudhary16/Design-and-generate-synthetic-data-for-Optical-localisation-of-objects-with-Machine-learning/README.md

 Blender 2.8 or later (https://www.blender.org/download/)

 ## Implementation
-* Importing the libraries required
+* The required libraries are imported
-* Baking the dynamics as needed
+* Dynamics are baked according to need
 * Shafts are hidden randomly in every run such that varying number or quantities of shafts are produced
 * The orientation is randomised such that the dynamics will be varied
 * Compositor nodes are created that filter the objects to read on the edged